microsoft/azure-pipelines-tasks/docs/migrateNode10.md

 An example is the `sync-request` package, which needs to be upgraded to the latest version from v3.0.1 See some additional dependency issues below.

-6. Thoroughly test tasks with unit tests and on an actual agent.
-The build agent now supports Node 10, so testing can be done on live versions of Azure DevOps.
-- Ensure tests have good L0 coverage
-- Add build canary tests if they are missing

-7. Bumping the minimum agent version is not required, as the server will enforce a minimum version for pipelines containing Node 10 tasks.
+6. Bumping the minimum agent version is not required, as the server will enforce a minimum version for pipelines containing Node 10 tasks.

 ## Common packages dependent on azure-pipeline-task-lib

-Use the latest major version of a "common package" at `common-npm-packages` folder) which depends on the `azure-pipelines-task-lib` package with `^3.1.0` version.
+Use the latest major version of a "common package" at `common-npm-packages` folder, which depends on the `azure-pipelines-task-lib` package with `^3.1.7` version.

 The task-lib package uses some shared (e.g. global object) resources to operate so it may cause unexpected errors in cases when more than one version of the package is installed for a task.
 It happens in the case of a child package's task-lib dependency has a different version than a task's `task-lib` has.